-Blog by Laura Brown, Social Media Manager at RoS.
+Blog by Laura Brown, Social Media Manager.

-Using Registers Direct to discover Scotland’s history
+Using our online services to discover Scotland’s history

-So, we opened Registers Direct and began.
 Our mission?
 To discover the oldest online record that made reference to Burns Cottage.
 This is the house where Robert Burns was born back in 1759 in Alloway, Ayrshire.
 Innes and I weren’t entirely sure that there would even be any record on either the Land or Sasine Register.
 Sometimes, when a building is passed down through generations of family members and then onto the ‘Scottish Ministers’ (i.e. Historic Environment Scotland) or a charity like the National Trust for Scotland, it doesn’t make that much of a mark on the registers… Which means it’s harder to trace its history.

 Exploring Scotland’s oldest land registry documents

 Being pointed towards the First Series search sheets was like gold dust; we knew we were onto something really old.
 For the next stage of our search, Innes opened the Back Office Production System (BOPS) which houses historical information from the General Register of Sasines.
 And guess what?
 After following the footprints the Second Series search sheets had left us, Innes found a reference to Burns Cottage.
 Take a look at a snapshot of the search sheet below: